Umpire Equipment Bags Buying Guide

 President Jim Kirk

 Jim is a leading expert, educator and author on umpire gear, safety & appearance.
-After playing baseball at Centre College, he worked as a high school umpire during the Elbeco shirt years.
-He became involved in E-Commerce while working on an MBA in the early 2000s and bought Ump-Attire.com in 2006, He eventually led it to the leading umpire gear & attire retailer worldwide and a “Best Places to Work in Louisville” honor in 2020.
-He maintains long-standing relationships with Minor League Baseball Umpire Development & Training Academy and the National Association of Sports Officials (NASO).
+After playing baseball at Centre College, he worked as a high school umpire.
+He became involved in E-Commerce while working on an MBA in the early 2000s and bought Ump-Attire.com in 2006, He eventually led it to the leading umpire gear & attire retailer worldwide, a “Best Places to Work in Louisville” honor in 2020 & 2021 and a National Association of Sports Officials (NASO) Preferred Vendor.
+He maintained a long-standing relationship with Minor League Baseball Umpire Development & Training Academy for 10 years.
 He serves as an adviser to UMPS CARE Charities, the charity of MLB umpires, served as a 2-term board of director from 2012-2018, and was named their 2015 Ambassador Award recipient.
 A supporter since the inception of the Wounded Warrior Umpire Academy, he was named to their Board of Directors in 2020.

 Comments